Cryptonomic/Nautilus/README.md

 Please only start and stop nodes from the UI.

+Please respect the nodes, and the hard work they do.

 ## Uninstall / Cleanup:

-Deleting the repository will delete all of the localy stored data.
+Deleting the repository will delete all of the locally stored data.

-Installed dependencies using apt and PIP can be installed user their respective uninstall tools.

 Docker images will be generated, which can be removed using docker's CLI.
 All of the images generated have the names `conseil-api-foo`, `conseil-lorre-foo`, or `arronax-foo` where `foo` is the name of the nodes installed.

+I'll probably create an uninstall button soon.